In for Sanity and the Good Life

 A student came to the Zen abode of Gasan and departed a few years later.
 Gasan cautioned him,

 "Studying the truth speculatively is useful as a way of collecting preaching material.
 But remember that unless you meditate constantly your light of truth may go out."
-[Zf 55]
+[Reps 1997:55]

 Winsome Buddhist Ways and Others

-I bring knowledge of winsome Buddhist ways from Buddha's own teachings, with few elements added to it.
+There is knowledge of winsome Buddhist ways from Buddha's handed-over teachings as recorded, with few elements and accrued, limiting designs added to it.